 For the Pan:

-• Softened Butter for greasing
+• Softened butter – for greasing

 Pro Tip: Cajeta is easy to find in most grocery stores.
 Check the Mexican food section or Mexican market.
 You can also find it online.
 If you can’t find it you may substitute Dulce de Leche or another type of caramel sauce.

-This recipe requires a minimum 12-cup capacity pan.
-The cake also came out of the pan much better when I buttered it, instead of spraying it with baking spray.
+• Grease the bundt pan well!
+The cake came out of the pan much better when I buttered it, instead of spraying it with baking spray.
+Butter is better!
+Be sure to get into all the nooks and crannies!

-Chocoflan cake on a serving platter.
+Chocoflan on a serving platter - before cutting cake.

 Frequently Asked Questions